GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README-tf-estimator.md

 (Note: If you are following along but don't feel like covering the cost of a multi-GPU Compute Engine instance, you can also use one without any GPUs.
 If you decide to skip the GPUs, ignore all the CUDA and cuDNN instructions below.)

-## Trainer CLI
+## Trainer command-line interface

-Fortunately, [the CIFAR-10 estimator](https://github.com/tensorflow/models/tree/master/tutorials/image/cifar10_estimator) example [comes wrapped in a CLI whose semantics are very similar to those of our dummy trainer](https://github.com/tensorflow/models/blob/master/tutorials/image/cifar10_estimator/cifar10_main.py).
+Fortunately, [the CIFAR-10 estimator](https://github.com/tensorflow/models/tree/master/tutorials/image/cifar10_estimator) example [comes wrapped in a command-line interface whose semantics are very similar to those of our dummy trainer](https://github.com/tensorflow/models/blob/master/tutorials/image/cifar10_estimator/cifar10_main.py).
 That is the interface we use for our training job.

 ### Arguments